hanielbaez/docs-1/configuration/README.md

 Imagine sitting down in front of a blank Python file and yet again configuring your environment, importing Numpy, Matplotlib, and SciPy, just to start plotting some results.
 We aim to avoid that with HAS by making configuration

-HASH Core is extremely flexible right out of the box, filled with optimizations and tools that make developing simulations easier than ever.
+hCore is extremely flexible right out of the box, filled with optimizations and tools that make developing simulations easier than ever.

 With the configuration tools available to you, you can: